This cheesy bean bake is the perfect vegetarian crowd-pleaser! With cheesy beans, rice and a rich tomato sauce.

-I’m so excited about this cheesy bean bake!
-You guys love my very veggie lentil bake so ridiculously much (way more than I thought you would, actually – it still gets nearly 1,000 views a day more than a year after I posted it!) that I thought I’d make you a beany alternative – and it worked even better than I was hoping!
+I'm so excited about this cheesy bean bake!
+You guys love my very veggie lentil bake so ridiculously much (way more than I thought you would, actually) that I thought I'd make you a bean-based alternative - and it worked even better than I was hoping!

 I think I might have enjoyed this bean bake even more than I enjoyed the lentil bake?
 Maybe?
 It's a tough one to call.
 But it's a good sign when I make such a big batch of something that we have to eat it for three nights on the trot, and we don't mind one bit.

 (You could probably freeze any leftovers if you prefer...
 I just wanted to eat it)

 There are four main ingredients in this cheesy bean bake: